Updated by Tatiana Glazkova on June 7th, 2021

 - verify Test Executions linked to Test Plans.

-The second report that can be generated in RTM is Requirement Coverage.
-It allows to verify whether the requirements are covered by Test Cases, Test Plans, Test Executions, Test Case Executions and Defects for a given: Project, Issue type, Fix version, Component, RTM Environment, and Assignee.
+Another report that can be generated in RTM is a Requirement Coverage report.
+It allows verifying whether the requirements are covered by Test Cases, Test Plans, Test Executions, Test Case Executions and Defects for a given Project, Issue type, Fix version, Component, RTM Environment, and Assignee.
 You can decide which fields will be presented in the report by clicking on Preferences.
 This way you can make sure that nothing was accidentally missed during the process, which leads to releasing a complete and bug-free product in the end.

 Why using Jira for testing is worth a try?

-Jira is not a dedicated test management tool, but as it turns out – it can do even better than some of them.
-Assuming that Jira is created to deal with workflows and data management, it seems to be a great foundation for effective testing progress organization (and more!).
-There is no doubt, that using a single platform for tracking development, requirements and tests is a smart move, not only for the good of the team but also from the economical point of view.
+Jira is not a dedicated test management tool, but as it turns out to be, as it can be customized with the applications.
+Assuming that Jira is created to deal with workflows and data management, it is a great foundation for an effective testing progress organization or even more.
+There is no doubt, that using a single platform for tracking development, requirements, and tests is a smart move, not only for the benefit of your team but also for the economy of your company.

 To customize your Jira instance with our test management apps, Requirements and Test Management for Jira or TestFLO – Jira Test Management for Jira, choose the one that suits you best and take advantage of a free 30-day trial from the Atlassian Marketplace.
 If you’d like to get more information about the applications, you are welcome to the Deviniti Support Center.
 There you can find more answers in the section of FAQ or just write a question to our support team.